yenchenlin/cosmos-predict2/documentations/inference_text2world.md

 - `--save_path`: Path to save the generated video (default: "output/generated_video.mp4")

 Generation parameters:
-- `--guidance`: Classifier-free guidance scale (default: 7.0)
+- `--guidance`: Classifier-free guidance scale for video generation (default: 7.0)
 - `--seed`: Random seed for reproducibility (default: 0)
+- `--benchmark`: Run in benchmark mode to measure average generation time

+Text2Image phase parameters:
-- `--use_cuda_graphs`: Use CUDA Graphs for inference acceleration (for Text2Image phase)
+- `--use_cuda_graphs`: Use CUDA Graphs for Text2Image inference acceleration
-- `--num_gpus`: Number of GPUs to use for context parallel inference in the video generation phase (default: 1)
+- `--resolution`: Resolution for text2image generation (choices: "480", "720", default: "720")
+- `--fps`: FPS for video2world generation (choices: 10, 16, default: 16)

+Video2World phase parameters:
+- `--dit_path`: Custom path to the DiT model checkpoint for post-trained models

 Multi-GPU inference:
+- `--num_gpus`: Number of GPUs to use for context parallel inference (default: 1)
-- For multi-GPU inference, use `torchrun --nproc_per_node=$NUM_GPUS examples/text2world.py ...`
+- For multi-GPU inference, use `torchrun --nproc_per_node=$NUM_GPUS -m examples.text2world ...`
 - Both `--nproc_per_node` (for torchrun) and `--num_gpus` (for the script) must be set to the same value
-- Setting the `NUM_GPUS` environment variable and using it for both parameters ensures they stay synchronized
+- Text2Image runs only on rank 0, Video2World uses context parallelism across all GPUs

 Batch processing:
 - `--batch_input_json`: Path to JSON file containing batch inputs, where each entry should have 'prompt' and 'output_video' fields